A Meditation Pilgrimage · Southern Morocco

 Daily Rhythm in the Desert

-3–5 hours of walking meditation per day.
+3–5 hours of walking per day.
 1–2 hours of seated meditation by day and night.
 Star gazing.
 Mindful meals prepared by a dedicated cook — fresh, generous, vegetarian-friendly with vegetables and grains.
 Teachings and sharing circles.
 Rest under the stars.
 Tea with nomads along the way.
+Every day we walk towards our next basecamp.
+Our team of cameliers will carry our camp infrastructure, we only carry what we need for the day.

 What might you discover when silence becomes your guide?